iamprim0rdial/cyber-security-notes/Networking/Basic.md

  But User/client is not directly connected to internet, instead it is connected through ISP

 ```
+**Wimax :**

+( Worldwide  interoperability microwave access )  **a telecommunications technology aimed at providing wireless data over long distances in a variety of ways, from point-to-point links to full mobile cellular type access**
 ---

-Gateway help us to connect between different network.
-Its an application or software or firmware. it is not a deivce, in built in routers, same as router also called protocol converter
+**Gateway help us to connect between different network.
+Its an application or software or firmware. it is not a deivce, in built in routers, same as router also called protocol converter**

 ---
 1. LAN [ local area network ] → Small Network Connect Host      Faster | cheaper